Sharykhin/form-validation/README.md

             }
         }

-You can change any message or add new language
+You can change any message or add a new language

         <script>
             var validation = new CValidation();